mrG7/mozvr-site/contents/projects/sechelt/index.md

     "email": "jcarpenter@mozilla.com",
     "twitter": "joshcarpenter"
   }]
 intro: A collaboration with Ricardo Cabello of Three.js.
 Inspired by the coastline of British Columbia and the work of Roy Henry Vickers.
 Created with Cinema 4D, Three.js.
+Inspired by the coastline of British Columbia and the work of Roy Henry Vickers.
+Created with Cinema 4D, Three.js.
 ---

 ## Basic workflow